CriticalFlaw/TF2HUD-Fixes/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the issue is.

 **Specifications**
-Additional information about the issue.
-Where applicable, specify the branch (community or workshop), operating system, language, screen resolution and steps to reproduce the issue.
+Additional information about the issue: operating system, resolution and steps taken to reproduce.
+If applicable, specify if the TF2 HUD Editor was used or if customizations from the `extras` folder have been applied.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.